 The diag=0 means the command where accepted into the input.
 The id field returns the number given by the market to the order.
-Commands are now stacked into the table tstack.
+Commands are now stacked into the order book contained in the table tstack.

-A batch should be set to consume this table and submit orders to the orderbook.
+A batch should be set to consume this table and submit orders to the order book.
 When this batch is not installed, you must type the following command: